Mbed-TLS/mbedtls-framework/README.md

 You do not need this repository if:

 * You are working with Mbed TLS 2.28.
-* You want to build or test a release of Mbed TLS.
+* You want to build a release of Mbed TLS and run its unit tests.

 Contributing
 ------------